SCIM: User provisioning with OneLogin

 - Admin users can set the default values for new users created via SCIM:

-- Default role
+- Default user type

 - Email notification with account data